- Sport Business

 Mental skills have always played an important role in sport, but mastering these skills in the uncertain, ‘fan-less’ future is what can truly lead to optimal performance within athletes.
 Sport will now require even greater resilience and resolve from athletes.
 This requires just as much training mentally, as the physical demands of any sport.

 Intrinsic versus extrinsic motivation will now be of paramount importance to gaining any athletic edge over the competition.
-Fans will no longer be there to pick players up when they are down, or to drive them to work harder when they get behind in the game, that all has come from within the mental makeup of each player.
+Fans will no longer be there to pick players up when they are down or to drive them to work harder when they get behind in the game.
+That all has to come from within the mental makeup of each player.
 To do this well, patterns of thoughts and feelings within specific performance contexts need to be tracked.
 In creating a database of information along these lines, athletes and coaches alike will have the opportunity to clearly see what works and what doesn’t work.

 The pandemic has made it so that old reference points (games with fans present) may no longer exist and recent reference points were experienced in isolation, but there is an opportunity to begin to find new reference points that can positively impact performance.
 Players and coaches alike need to not only be aware of this, but create space to allow this work to be fully developed.